Building Science

 Ceiling Radiant Heat & Cool

-Panels hidden above the ceiling radiate warmth onto occupants with even temps within 1–2º F, 24–7.
-Ceiling panels in summer absorb body heat to cool the occupant with even temps within 1–2º F all of the time.
-This is 32% more efficient than forced air systems with 30–40-year system life versus forced air.
-4 million new homes are projected in 2023 to be built with radiant ceiling heat and cool panels.
-This is powered by an air-source heat pump, [plus utility rebates].
+Panels hidden above the ceiling radiate warmth onto occupants in heating season with even temps within 0.5–1º F, 60 min. per hour.
+Ceiling panels cooled in summer absorb body heat to cool the occupant with even temps within 0.5–1º F all of the time.
+This is 32% more efficient than forced air systems with 15-year life vs. 30–40-year mechanical system life and more.
+4 million new homes were projected in 2023 to be built with radiant ceiling heat and cool panels, all powered by a cold climate air-source heat pump, (plus utility rebates and 30% federal IRA tax credits).

 Windows U-Value

 The lowest U-value in your budget provides the most comfort.
 Double glaze windows in 0.26–0.30 U is common.
-The best option is triple glaze windows in 0.14–0.20 U (this is common) with lower numbers better.
+The best option is triple glaze windows in 0.14–0.20 U (this is common) with lower numbers better, and raising MRT by over 10º F, vastly improving comfort.

 High CRI Lighting

-Above 90 CRI is preferred for the least eye strain and a low-energy, relaxed environment.
+Above 90 CRI is preferred for the least eye strain and a lower energy use, relaxed environment.
 Human Centric Lighting (HCL) in LED’s will color shift to mirror the Sun from morning to sunset.
-Studys show a 4–6% increase in wellness, comfort, and productivity.
+Studies show a 4–6% increase in wellness, comfort, and productivity.